ATTPC/ATTPCROOTv2/README.md

 In general, any class added or modified should try to respect backwards compatibilty.
 In addition, it should avoid modifying important base classes unless there is a good reason.
 That is, if you're adding a feature only used in a certain experiment to a certain class you should extend that class rather then modify it.

-### Expanding on tasks
+### Adding a task

 Each task class (something that inherits from FairTask) should be primarily responsible for setting up the input and output.
-The logic of the task should be handled by another class, and instance of which is a member of the task class.
-When adding new features or options to a task the base logic class should be extended instead of modified.
+The logic of the task should be handled by another class, an instance of which is a member of the task class.
+When adding new features or options to a task the base logic class should be extended rather then modified.

-For example, the task responsible for pulse shape analysis is `ATPSATask`.
-It contains a member `fPSA` of type `ATPSA`.Each PSA method extends `ATPSA` and when ATPSATask is created, it should be passed a pointer to an instance of a class derived from `ATPSA`.
-This sets the behavior of the task and holds all of the necessary parameters and flags.

 # Creating geometry files